Quicr/new-qmsg/doc/protocol.md

 ## MLS

-The basic flow to add a new user involves geting the key package (KP) to an admin of the group, having the admin get a welcome package (WP) to the joner that gives them the MLS info they need then the Admin sending a COMMIT to all the existing members of the team so they know that the joiner is added.
+The basic flow to add a new user involves getting the key package (KP) to an admin of the group, having the admin get a welcome package (WP) to the joiner that gives them the MLS info they need then the Admin sending a COMMIT to all the existing members of the team so they know that the joiner is added.